cekit/cekit/docs/overrides.rst

 Sequence nodes
 ^^^^^^^^^^^^^^
-Sequence nodes are little bit tricky, if they're representing plain arrays, we cannot easily override any value so Cekit is just merging arrays from image and override descriptors together.
+Sequence nodes are little bit tricky, if they're representing plain arrays, we cannot easily override any value so Cekit is just replacing the whole sequence.

 **Example**: Overriding plain array node: